 To see the latest deals and prices click here to enter your travel dates.

-There are 7 five star luxury hotels in Canberra.
-There are 27 holiday homes, by definition offering unique locations and facilities.
+There are 8 five star luxury hotels in Canberra.
 If you are looking for something eclectic, smaller or quaint there are 5 boutique hotels in Canberra.
-54 ever popular 4 star hotels for business or pleasure, and 3 star hotels providing everything for the budget conscious.
+53 ever popular 4 star hotels for business or pleasure, and 3 star hotels providing everything for the budget conscious.

 More than just a political hotspot

 It’s the capital city of Australia, the country’s political hub and is often dubbed the destination with the most federal buildings.
 But never fear, you can actually have a good time in Canberra!
 There are ample art galleries and museums positioned around large man-made lakes, housing some of the country’s most significant artefacts and pieces of art.
 Then there are picturesque gardens, expansive parklands and abundant bushwalks to enjoy the great outdoors.

 Canberra is the home of our War Memorial, Old and New Parliament House, as well as Questacon and the incredible National Gallery of Australia.
 But if you need a break from all these cultured activities, then you should head directly to Fyshwick, the porn capital of Australia.
 If you're here with family, Fyshwick is also the place to pick up some of the only legal fireworks in Australia, just not in summer (bush fire season).
 For pyromaniacs you should be planning your holidays in Canberra in winter.

 Canberrans suggest the best time to visit the capital is during autumn when the leaves change colour, the mornings begin with a touch of frost followed by clear skies and the weather is mild, ideal for seeing the sights.
 Enjoy the visual display of the Hot Air Balloon Festival and the soulful sounds of the National Folk Festival.
 Breathe in the clean, fresh air as you explore the outdoors before the icy temperatures set in